rianns/cybersecurity/README.md

 ## TBA

-Analyzing network structure and security
+TODO: #2 Analyzing network structure and security

-Using Linux commands to manage file permissions
+TODO: #3 Using Linux commands to manage file permissions

-Applying filters to SQL queries
+TODO: #4 Applying filters to SQL queries

-Identifying vulnerabilities for a small business
+TODO: #5 Identifying vulnerabilities for a small business

-Documenting incidents with an incident handler’s journal
+TODO: #6 Documenting incidents with an incident handler’s journal

-Importing and parsing a text file in a security-related scenario
+TODO: #7 Importing and parsing a text file in a security-related scenario

-Creating or revising a resume
+TODO: #8 Creating or revising a resume